lw292/unixclass/README.md

 ## Permission System

 Now that we have some scripts, we need to be able to run them as commands.
-However, if you try to run it, you will encounter an error.
+However, if you try to run them, you will encounter a "permission denied" error.
 That's because when we save the scripts, the operating system sees them as no different from any other text file.
 They are not "executable".
-To understand that, we will need to understand the permission system.
+To understand that, let's take a look at the permission system.

 The best way to explain that is to take a look at the output of the `ls -l` command: